 SECCI: This is a key part of the loan agreement that you sign prior to receiving your loan.
 It stands for the Standard European Consumer Credit Information and highlights the terms and conditions of your loan.

 Tenant: There are specific tenant guarantor loans where the lender does not require your guarantor to be a homeowner.
-So you are able to be approved for a loan even if your guarantor lives in rented accomodation, provided that they have a good income and credit history.
+So you are able to be approved for a loan even if your guarantor lives in rented accommodation, provided that they have a good income and credit history.

 Treating Customers Fairly: This is a requirement of the FCA and is the notion, culture and procedures of a company to treat customers in the best interests, providing them with transparent information and doing what is best for the customer.